rkwitt/FastPredictiveImageRegistration/README.md

-# FastPredictiveImageRegistration
+# Fast Predictive Image Registration

-This repository contains source code for
+This repository contains source code for the
+DLMI 2016 paper
 **Fast Predictive Image Registration**.
 If you use the code, please cite the following paper: